data-lessons/library-git-DEPRECATED/Git_lesson.md

 This is letting us know where we are working (the master branch).
 We can also see that we have no changes to commit and everything is in order.

 We can use **git diff** to see changes we have made before making a commit.
-Lets add another line to our text file.
+Let's add another line to our text file.

 ~~~
 $ open git_test.txt